-- For level 4 and 3, players should only use their own ball, cleaned before and after training. - Avoid passing the ball to one another, even if retrieving it at levels 4 and 3. - At level 2, once team practices commence, we recommend wiping balls every 20 minutes. - Ball washing/wiping at end of the session everyone to wash their own. - Immediate hand washing once the session is complete. - Recommended use of face masks for coaches, support staff and officials.
+- Social distancing rules apply if at level 4 and level 3. - Relaxed social distancing may apply during level 3 with increases in numbers within the training environment but maintenance of 2-metre, and if necessary 1 metre plus distancing rule still in place. - Avoid shouting at all times due to the increased risk of aerosol transmission. - For level 4 and 3, players should only use their own ball, cleaned before and after training. - Avoid passing the ball to one another, even if retrieving it at levels 4 and 3. - At level 2, once team practices commence, we recommend wiping balls every 20 minutes. - We advocate the use of the 'bubble' system to keep small numbers of players contacting one another.
+This should start with a bubble size of up to 6 and then steadily increase to 12 over the course of 6 weeks providing all COVID guidance is adhered to.
+See our 6 Week Pre-Season Guidance. - Ball washing/wiping at end of the session everyone to wash their own. - Immediate hand washing once the session is complete. - Use of face masks for coaches, support staff and officials is mandatory indoors.
+A full face visor could also be considered as a form of mitigation but it only protects the individual wearing it, not necessarily the other people around them.